 RECIPE TO TRY: Snicker’s Cheesecake Browned Butter Bars

 All food contains water.
-Certain foods, like milk, eggs, and leafy vegetables, are almost entirely water.
+Foods like celery, eggs, and leafy vegetables are almost entirely water.
 Even as much as 75 percent of raw meat is water.

 As water heats up, it turns to a gas (steam) and evaporates into the air, causing whatever is being cooked to get drier.
 That’s why baked desserts like souffle and cream puffs don’t need any baking powder or baking soda to make them rise.
 The escaping steam helps them to rise, which is also why you don’t want to open the oven while they’re baking.

 So there ya have it.
 You have a wealth of cooking fundamentals to help you cook your way into great food.